05, September 2024

 As functional beverages redefine our holistic approach to daily diets, this trend is not limited to what we drink—it also extends to what we eat.
 Consumers who prioritize health in their beverage choices are also seeking out specialty foods, such as kosher, vegan, and halal options.
 Hence, in parallel with the rise of energy drinks, there is a growing preference for specialty foods that cater to specific dietary needs.

-One of the driving forces behind the growth of specialty foods is the increasing consumer interest in foods that are organic, non-GMO, gluten-free, and free from artificial additives.
+One of the driving forces behind the growth of specialty foods is the increasing consumer interest in organic food, non-GMO, gluten-free, and free from artificial additives.
 In fact, news reports say that around 50% of UK consumers are opting for healthy food.

 As people explore more culinary choices, there is a growing demand for authentic international ingredients and flavors.
 This has opened up opportunities for small producers and specialty food retailers to introduce niche products to a broader audience.